 I have been actively involved in teaching and mentoring students in ceramics, sharing my expertise in raw material characterisation, clay body and glaze development, and both handcrafted and mechanised production techniques.
 Committed to fostering creativity and skill, I guide learners through hands-on experiences that deepen their understanding of ceramics and refine their techniques.

-The exhibition continued until January 17, 2025.
+The exhibition continued until June 17, 2025.

 Here are some of the pots showcased in the exhibition.